-This time I would like to take a look at how quality is supported in software development processes.
-We will analyze some stages of such processes and check how the explicit presence of individual steps supports the maintenance of quality in teams and organizations.
+This time I would like to take a look at how teams support code quality in their software development processes.
+I will analyze some stages of such processes and check how the explicit presence of individual steps in Kanban Board / Scrum Board can supports the maintenance of Clean Code in teams and organizations.

 Below are questions from the years of my observations that are worth asking while looking for answers regarding quality control

-- Is the concept of quality clearly defined at every stage of the software development process?
+- How have you defined concept of quality within each stage of your software development process?

-- On what basis is the stage considered to be completed correctly?
+- On what basis do you consider given stage to be completed correctly?

-- Is it easy to bypass quality control in a given step, for example due to urgency?
+- Is it easy to bypass quality control within a given Scrum / Kanban board column (also code quality), for example due to urgency?

 The simplest board

 For almost 20 years of work in several companies and as a trainer, I visited many offices and talked to many teams.
-In these offices I saw many boards on which the process of software development of a given team was visualized, e.g. Kanban or Scrum.
+In these offices I saw tens of boards visualizing their development processes, e.g. Kanban or Scrum.

 Here is an example of the simplest board

-How does the above process support quality?
-Where is the place to review the code or add missing test cases?
-Where is the place for refactoring, when the code has ceased to be readable by others after making changes, which will hinder its development?
+But how does the above process support quality?
+Where is the place to review the code or add missing test cases or Clean Code?
+Where is the place for refactoring, when the code has ceased to be readable by others after making changes, which will hinder its further development?

 I must admit that the teams I worked in many years ago also used similar boards.
-Many times the most common question was whether the functionality was already implemented.
-This question was most often answered by a person acting as a “tester”
+Many times our managers asked only one question : “is the functionality already implemented?”.
+It was also common that the person answering it (deciding about it) was tester.

 Quality is not hide and seek game

-Steps that are not an official part of this process can easily be skipped.
-Alternatively, they are done outside the process but this always causes programmers discomfort.
+Steps that are not an official part of this Kanban / Scrum processes can easily be skipped.
+Alternatively, developers perform such steps outside of the process but this always causes programmers discomfort.

 The worst-case scenario is micromanagement based on an incorrect (incomplete) process.
-When programmers are controlled what they do hour by hour and attention to quality is not an official part of the process, it certainly will not enter the team.
-Perhaps it will take place in the case of programmers aware of the consequences of technical debt – but still in a hidden form of extending the planned implementation time.
+When programmers are controlled what they do hour by hour then they will not pay too much attention to Clean Code.
+If it is not an official part of the process, the team will not adopt it most likely.
+Perhaps it will take place in the case of programmers aware of the consequences of technical debt and legacy code.
+But even then as a hidden form of extending the planned implementation time.

-The most extreme case I encountered concerned rewarding the manager for the speed of product delivery, while then the developers / testers were the only “responsible” for the number of defects reported by the customer in the following months. …
+The most extreme case I encountered concerned rewarding the manager only for the speed of product delivery.
+At the same time the developers / testers were the only “responsible” for the number of defects reported by the customer in the following months.

-Are there a checkpoint in the process for this
+There are a few checkpoints in the process for this

 - Has the code been reviewed?

-- Is the code still readable after changes?
+- Is the code clean – readable and extendable after changes?

 - Is the code covered by component and / or integration tests?

-The practice is that if we are not officially evaluated for something at work, we probably will not worry about it.
+The common practice is that if nobody officially evaluates us for something at work, we probably will not worry about it.
 It may happen that at the same time, team members are only paid for the speed of delivery and are never judged by the number of defects reported by customers.
 Who in this case receives a payrise?
 This approach can create an unhealthy atmosphere between programmers working at a higher speed and those who care more about the quality of the code.

 Let’s move on to analyzing the next whiteboard

-Does care for quality look better here?
-Can the code search process be skipped in this case?
-In addition, this process emphasizes that no one can test the solution in the integration environment before the code review is completed.
+Does care for code quality look better here?
+Can I skip code review process in this case?
+In addition, this process emphasizes that no one can test the solution in the integration environment before someone else finished code review check against Clean Code principles.

-Although this configuration sounds more reliable in terms of quality control, I still saw its different results based on different rules of work organization.
+This configuration sounds more reliable in terms of quality control.
+Anyway I still saw its different results based on different rules of work organization.
 Here are two real examples

 - At least 2 programmers should review the code change.
 But who in this case is fully responsible for making this review?
-It may happen that 2 different programmers performed a cursory review at the same time to speed up the task waiting to be tested by an “available” quality engineer.
+It may happen that 2 different programmers performed a cursory review at the same time to speed up the task waiting for final-tests going through “available” quality engineer.
 Moreover, each of these two programmers could have assumed that the other would review more thoroughly…

 - Only one person reviews the code at the same time and takes full responsibility for readability, coverage of test cases, the possibility of extending if they approve the changes made.
 If such a person has any doubts about the quality, they have the right to submit their comments to the author or the next reviewer for confirmation.